gordalina/hush_gcp_secret_manager/README.md

   project_id: "my_project_id"
 ```

+**GCP Authorization**

+In order to retrieve secrets from GCP, ensure the service account you use has the Secret Manager Secret Accessor role (`roles/secretmanager.secretAccessor`).

 ## Usage

 The following example reads the password and the pool size for CloudSQL from secret manager into the ecto repo configuration.